DordyBalbez/Pokemon-Catch-Probability/README.md

 <img src="gifs/Example.gif" width="600" height="350"/>

-Be sure that when Pokemon Version is on, that the games read exactly as listed on the Pokeman.csv
+Be sure that when the game is running, that the emulator window reads exactly as a game listed on the games row of the the Pokeman.csv

 <img src="gifs/it works.gif" width="650" height="350"/>